 The time has come to modernize NAS so that it meets the realities of data growth, the demands for data retention and the mobility of the modern workforce.
 Watch me, George Crump, Lead Analyst at Storage Switzerland for this ChalkTalk Video on how to modernize NAS.

-To learn more register for our upcoming webinar “Storage Refresh?
+To learn more watch our on demand webinar “Storage Refresh?
 3 Capabilities Primary Storage Must Have (but probably doesn’t)“.
-Pre-registrants to the webinar will receive an exclusive copy of a white paper written by Storage Switzerland Senior Analyst, Curtis Preston, “Is it Time to Reboot Primary Storage?”
+Registrants to the webinar will receive a copy of a white paper written by Storage Switzerland Senior Analyst, Curtis Preston, “Is it Time to Reboot Primary Storage?”